 Deletion of the system

-Data backups
+Data backups (backups)

-General log files do not contain any personal data.
+General logfiles do not contain any personal data.
 Resources that create logs:

-Issuer | Includes personal data? | Automatic deletion | Default deletion period (days) | Deletion period configurable? |
+Trigger | May contain personal data | Automatic deletion | Default deletion period (days) | Deletion period configurable per tenant |

-ovos play services | No (there are exceptions if for example the debug mode for SAML authentication is activated) | yes | 90 | no |
+ovos play services | No (there may be exceptions if e.g. debug mode for SAML auth is enabled) | yes | 90 | no |

 Bugsnag | yes | yes | 60 | no |